Congregational Leadership in Polarizing Times

 the members of our churches, even those with whom we deeply disagree?

-Ron Richardson will lead Family Systems as the keynote speaker.
-Click here to learn more about Ron and the conference leadership.
+The Rev. Robert Creech will lead the Family Systems Theory Conference as the keynote speaker.
+Click here to learn more about Robert and the conference leadership.

 Developing and leading healthy congregations takes many skills.
 The family systems theory enables leaders to think differently about congregational relationships.
 This conference is designed to equip and enable clergy, church professionals, and members to lead their congregations with emotional integrity and maturity.